mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 A few tips and tricks for using our Trainer:

--  For time-related inputs such as the ``max_duration`` above, we support both an integer, which we assume is epochs, or as a string.
+-  For time-related inputs, such as the ``max_duration`` above, we support both an integer (which we assume is epochs), or as a string.
    For example, ``"10ba"`` means 10 minibatches or steps, and ``"10ep"`` denotes 10 epochs.
 -  If you are using gradient accumulation, the ``batch_size`` in your